htwg-in-schneider/saitenweise-backend/README.md

   - this and other example requests can be found in `src/test/bruno` which can be opened with the [Bruno API Client](https://www.usebruno.com/).
 - In `DataLoader`, some example reviews are added to the database.
 - No tests have been written for review controller.
 However, the existing tests for ProductController still run fine.

+## Iteration 8: Search and filter products

+- Added request parameters `name` and `category` in `ProductController#getProducts` to search by name and filter by category
+- Added corresponding repository methods
+- Added tests
+- Added endpoint to list all categories (and their German translations) to make them available for selection in the client, see `CategoryController`.